sjlu/Virtual-Biology-Lab/README.md

 ### Other

 All of our report documentation is listed in the `doc` directory.
 Our `design` directory includes graphics, diagrams and more that were created and can be found in our documentation.
 Please refer to `docs` for any UML diagrams as they are the most up to date.

+## Information

+No unit testing, integration testing or data collection modules apply to this project so they were not added.